EtchedPixels/FUZIX/docs/Platforms.md

 Variants of the Spectrum systems for the US market and also in Argentia, Portugal and Poland.
 At a software level it is not compatible with the Sinclair systems but the hardware is except for some extensions.
-On this platform Fuzix needs to be a cartridge.
+On this platform FUZIX needs to be a cartridge.

 Supported Features
 - Keyboard